vkostyanetsky/Fastimer/README.md

 ### Where can I see or edit my fasts?

 The script stores all the fasts in `fasts.yaml` file in the working directory (where you run the timer).
-The file is quite human-readable, so you can just open it in your lovely text editor.
+It has [YAML](https://en.wikipedia.org/wiki/YAML) format, which is quite human-readable, so you can just open it in your lovely text editor.

 For instance, the completed fast in the journal looks like this: